grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

    ```

    g.
 Set the `nameOverride` to `cortex`.
-   This ensures that resources have the same names as those created by the Cortex Helm chart and causes a rolling upgrade instead of a separate resource being created.
+   This configuration parameter ensures that resources have the same names as those created by the Cortex Helm chart and ensures Kubernetes performs a rolling upgrade of existing resources instead of creating new resources.

    In your `values.yaml` file: